Inflectra/rapise-documentation/docs/Guide/setting_up_selenium.md

 #### Filters

-You may filter the list, use search tokens separated by space and Rapise will do search in text of **Version** and **Status** columns.
-Space serves as an AND logical operator.
-Let's see a few filter examples:
+You can filter the list by using search tokens separated by spaces; Rapise will search within the text of the **Version** and **Status** columns.
+A space serves as an AND logical operator.
+Here are a few filter examples:

-- `available` - displays all downloaded Chrome versions,
+-   `available` - Displays all downloaded Chrome versions.
-- `121 win64` - finds all 64-bit versions of Chrome with a version number that contains 121.
+-   `121 win64` - Finds all 64-bit versions of Chrome whose version number contains '121'.

 #### Actions

-- When a `Not loaded` version is selected use `Download` button to download the binaries and create a profile.
+-   When a `Not loaded` version is selected, use the `Download` button to download the binaries and create a profile.
-- When an `Available` version is selected the button name changes to `Create Profile`, use it to create a profile referencing the selected Chrome version.
+-   When an `Available` version is selected, the button name changes to `Create Profile`; use it to create a profile referencing the selected Chrome version.

 ![Chrome for Testing Profile](./img/chrome_for_testing_profile.png)

 #### Binaries Location

-Chrome binaries are downloaded into
+Chrome binaries are downloaded to:

 ```
 c:\ProgramData\Inflectra\Rapise\SeleniumChrome